KruseConsultants/inmoov/README.md

 # inmoov
-My Inmoov mod and code
+My Inmoov video eyes

+Heres a video if the eyes in action: https://www.youtube.com/watch?v=e4MdxNipw8E

 Welcome, These video eyes are in no way a replacment for Gaels great Inmoov eyes design, simply a reverable cool Mod.
 Do with it as you will!
 If you would like to have your Inmoov have video eyes, you will need to following: